vpenades/SharpGLTF/src/SharpGLTF.DOM/README.md

-﻿# glTF2 Sharp
+﻿
 #### Development

 The bulk of the code is generated from the schema using the SharpGLTF.CodeGen tools.

 All generated classes are declared by default as non public, and its fields private.
 The public API functionality is provided with hand coded partial classes.

 Since this is a work in progress, not all the features might be publicly available yet.

 Internally, the ModelRoot object store almost all the model elements in plain lists, and cross referencing is done by integer indices.
 The public API implentation tries